dyeramosu/AC215_snapnutrition/data_labels_processing/README.md

 ## Instructions:

-0) Have a Google VM Set-Up according to the ```data_versioning_control/READEME.md instructions```.
+0) Have a Google VM Set-Up with git repo cloned according to the ```data_versioning_control/READEME.md instructions```.
 This readme is for VM and DVC set-up which should be set-up first so that everything, including the input raw data used to make the splits, can also be versioned or rolled-back.
 1) Within the VM, go to the git repo root folder ```AC215_snapnutrition``` and run: ```sudo sh data_labels_processing/docker-shell.sh```

 **Screenshot of a successful run of the command in the Google VM**